 If the game has a campaign or clear storyline like Cyperpunk 2077, how does the story progress?
 How many hours of content should the player expect? (read our article on how to check your playtime in Cyberpunk 2077).

-If your game is free to play like Fortnite, how do you monetize it?
+If your game is free to play like Fortnite, how do you monetize it and make money?
 If there's online play, how will the server hosting work?
-To find out which servers exist for your games, read our articles on GTA V, Valheim, and PUBG.

 Depending on the size of the game, investment, and interest, this part of the game development process can take anywhere from a couple of weeks to a whole year.
 Generally, no more than 20% of the video game's total development time should be spent in pre-production, and no more than a year.